 If you invoice for your services, you just need to add VAT to your invoices.
 When doing this, it’s always good practice to break down the cost in the invoice and include tax as a separate charge, rather than just increase the final price.

 So on an invoice, you might have your expenses listed like this:

 - Subtotal – £200

 - VAT – £40

 - Total payable – £240

-This also makes it easier if you are charging another VAT registered company, as they’ll be able to record and see how much VAT they are paying to layer claim back on their returns.
+This also makes it easier if you are charging another VAT registered company, as they’ll be able to record and see how much they are paying to later claim back on their returns.

 How much VAT should you charge?

 In the UK, the standard rate of VAT is 20%.
-So, in most circumstances, if you’re VAT registered you’ll charge an extra 20% for VAT.
+So, in most circumstances, if you’re VAT registered you’ll charge an extra 20%.

-So if something costs £50, you’ll charge an extra £10 in VAT.
+So if something costs £50, you’ll charge an extra £10.
 This brings the total price to your customers to £60.